Allen-Tildesley/examples/GUIDE.md

 2.00  |  0.387(2) | 1.850(1)        | 0.591(3)
 5.00  |  1.986(3) | 2.035(2)        | 0.465(2)

-At the lowest temperatures, the acceptance rate of CBMC moves (with the default parameters) was around 2%, while at _T_=0.35 it was around 11%, increasing further at higher temperatures.
-The results are broadly in agreement with Calvo et al (2002) showing a similar sized peak in _C<sub>v</sub>_, although at a somewhat lower temperature (0.30 as opposed to 0.35).

 Similar models were employed in `md_chain_nve_lj` and `md_chain_mts_lj`:
 _N_=13 atoms and equilibrium bond length of 1.122462&sigma;.
 Here we report results for constrained bond lengths, using the first program,